Kat Stewart: Television

 Stewart is best known for her role as Roberta Williams (wife of the late Melbourne gangland figure Carl Williams) in the first series of the Channel 9 TV production Underbelly and as Billie Proudman in the popular comedy/drama, Offspring on Network Ten.

 It was her award-winning performance in Underbelly in 2008 that first made Stewart a household name.
-The portrayal of Roberta Williams drew praise from critics including Marcus Casey of 'The Daily Telegraph', who described it as 'one of the most compelling performances by an Australian actress in memory.'
+The portrayal of Roberta Williams drew praise from critics including Marcus Casey of The Daily Telegraph, who described it as 'one of the most compelling performances by an Australian actress in memory.'
 Casey expanded that it was 'a brutally brave, ugly and compelling performance...She held nothing back, and was an emotional but controlled and screeching tornado who dominated the screen whenever the camera peered her way.'
-The authenticity of Stewart's performance was praised by Michael Lallo in 'The Age', 'By any measure, it's the role of a lifetime.
+The authenticity of Stewart's performance was praised by Michael Lallo in The Age, who said: "By any measure, it's the role of a lifetime.
 Stewart has ensured it's the standout performance of the series.
 Despite quality performances by all, critics say she owns every frame she's in.
-It's not that she delivers a superb depiction of a suburban gangster moll; it's that you really believe she is a suburban gangster moll.'
+It's not that she delivers a superb depiction of a suburban gangster moll; it's that you really believe she is a suburban gangster moll."
 Although her performance was popular with critics and audiences, the real life Roberta was not a fan but Stewart was sympathetic, "Obviously, I would have preferred her to like it," she said.
 "But I can't control that.
 And if someone was playing me, I couldn't imagine I'd be happy…I have a lot of empathy for Roberta and what she's been through".
 Stewart acknowledges the show was a key moment in her career, "Underbelly opened a lot of doors and gave me access to better opportunities and more opportunities.
 I am very grateful for it".

-Despite her positive experience in Underbelly, Kat Stewart chose not to reprise the role in Fat Tony & Co in 2014.
-Stewart told David Knox of 'TV Tonight': “..Seven years ago when I did it we didn’t know much about Roberta Williams.
+Despite her positive experience in Underbelly, Stewart chose not to reprise the role in Fat Tony & Co in 2014.
+Stewart told David Knox of 'TV Tonight': "..Seven years ago when I did it we didn’t know much about Roberta Williams.
 So I did as much research as I could...Now we know how she walks and talks and so much more about her...I don’t like turning down work.
 It goes against every actor instinct.
 But it just didn’t feel right".